octokit/handbook/README.md

 - A **personal access token** can be created at https://github.com/settings/tokens/new.
 - An **OAuth access token** can be created using the [OAuth web flow](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#web-application-flow/).
 Note that [GitHub apps also support OAuth tokens](https://docs.github.com/en/developers/apps/identifying-and-authorizing-users-for-github-apps/), but OAuth tokens created by GitHub apps do not support scopes.
 Instead, they are limited to each installation's permissions.
-- A **GitHub App installation token**, created using the `[POST /app/installations/:installation_id/access_tokens](https://developer.github.com/v3/apps/#create-a-new-installation-token)` API.
+- A **GitHub App installation token**, created using the [`POST /app/installations/:installation_id/access_tokens`](https://developer.github.com/v3/apps/#create-a-new-installation-token) API.
 You must authenticate using a [GitHub App](#github-apps).
 Note that installation tokens expire after a predefined amount of time (currently 1 hour).
 - `**secrets.GITHUB_TOKEN**` provided to GitHub Actions.
 It is a GitHub App installation token with all permissions enabled.
 It is invalidated after a GitHub Action run completed, or after 6 hours, whichever comes first.

 **Gotchas**

 - Installation tokens cannot be used for authenticated git operations the same way that OAuth/Personal Access Tokens can be.
 E.g. this git URL will not work `https://${GITHUB_TOKEN}@github.com/${GITHUB_REPOSITORY}.git`.
 As a workaround, this scheme works with installation tokens / GitHub Action tokens:
   `https://x-access-token:{GITHUB_TOKEN}@github.com/${GITHUB_REPOSITORY}.git`
+- The [OAuth device flow](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#device-flow) does not require the `client_secret` so it can be safely used on clients without the need of maintaining a custom server.
+However the flow is not possible for browsers due to CORS restrictions.

 ## `client_id` & `client_secret` (OAuth App authentication)